-This means letting go of thoughts that say, “I’ll feel good when I’ve lost weight… been to the hairdresser… have a bit of a suntan… am a bit stronger, healthier… in a better mood… have a baby… etc, etc”.
-You fill it in.
+Feeling happy with yourself as you are right now means letting go of thoughts that say, “I’ll feel good when I’ve… lost weight… been to the hairdresser… have a bit of a suntan… am stronger, healthier… moved house… had a baby…” etc, etc. You fill it in.

 This doesn’t mean it’s not good to work on something like a strong body and mind.
 But work on it just because you can, just because it’s fun!
 Not because you believe it will finally make your life all right.

 Enjoy the process, don’t worry about the goal

 To help you to stop believing that you need something to make your life all right, try answering the 4 questions from Byron Katie at the end of this article.

 Answering them from an honest, open-minded place will help you to stop believing all those thoughts that are holding you back from being happy with who you are.
 For example, wanting something that isn’t there and rejecting something that is, is a surefire way to guarantee suffering and to ensure your mind will always be busy with that elusive moment in the future when all will be well.
 All can only be well, right now, right here; only in the present.
 A moment just like this one.

 All can only be well, right now, right here; only in the present.
 A moment just like this one.

 You lack nothing because you’re already whole.
 According to the yoga teachings, we suffer because we almost all seem to forget about this fundamental truth about our true nature.